Mirador de la Amatista

 Casa Café de la Loma Luxury

-A renowned guesthouse on the hill above La Isleta del Moro, terraces and a view over the bay: a peaceful charm address, the coves just below.
+A guesthouse on the hill above La Isleta del Moro, with terraces facing the bay.
+Complete quiet, the coves just below.

 Check availability